Thomah/boothby/docs/index.md

 ## Introduction

-Boothby is a french bot available on Slack which publish tips and news about Green IT.
-Each publication is pre-written on a dedicated web interface and when the CRON is triggered, Boothby sends it on a Slack Workspace.
+Boothby is a bot available on Slack that can publish regular messages about a topic of your choice.
+Each publication is pre-written on a dedicated web interface and when the CRON is triggered, Boothby sends it on a Workspace.

 ## Table of Contents